Taiji program: Program history

-In 2008, the Chinese Academy of Sciences began demonstrating the feasibility of space gravitational wave detection, proposing the "Taiji Program" for China's space gravitational wave detection, and establishing the "single satellite, dual satellite, three satellites" and "three steps" development strategy and road map; and in August 2018, the "Taiji Program" single-satellite program was implemented in the Space Science (Phase II) Strategic Pilot Science and Technology Special Neutral Program and the first step in the three-step process was launched, that is, the Taiji-1 satellite.
+In 2008, the Chinese Academy of Sciences began demonstrating the feasibility of space gravitational wave detection, proposing the "Taiji Program" for China's space gravitational wave detection, and establishing the "single satellite, dual satellite, three satellites" and "three steps" development strategy and road map.
+In August 2018, the "Taiji Program" single-satellite program was implemented in the Space Science (Phase II) Strategic Pilot Science and Technology Special Neutral Program, and the first step in the three-step process was launched—that is, the Taiji-1 satellite.

-On August 31, 2019, Taiji-1 satellite was launched from the Jiuquan Satellite Launch Center.
-In July 2021, "Taiji-1" has completed all the preset experimental tasks and achieved the highest precision space laser interferometry in China.
-It has achieved the first full performance verification of the two types of micro-push technology of Microbull-level radiofrequency ion and Hall, and took the lead in realizing the breakthrough of two non-drug control technologies in China.
+On August 31, 2019, the Taiji-1 satellite was launched from the Jiuquan Satellite Launch Center.
+In July 2021, "Taiji-1" completed all the preset experimental tasks and achieved the highest-precision space laser interferometry in China.
+The satellite achieved the first full performance verification of the two types of micro-push technology of Microbull-level radiofrequency, ion and Hall, and took the lead in realizing the breakthrough of two non-drug control technologies in China.

-The optical metrology system and the non-resistance control system, both of which are part of Taiji-2 satellites, were confirmed by the Taiji-1 satellite mission; The mission's success also gave sufficient backing for the creation of Taiji-2 satellite; However, because Taiji-1 satellite only has one satellite, there is no way to test the inter-satellite laser link; The relevant unit expects to launch two satellites (Taiji-2) in 2023-2025 to clear obstacles for Taiji-3 satellites.
-And it is expected to launch an equilateral triangle gravitational wave detection star group composed of three satellites around 2030.
+The optical metrology system and the non-resistance control system, both of which are slated to be part of Taiji-2 satellites, were confirmed by the Taiji-1 satellite mission.
+The mission's success also provided sufficient backing for the creation of the Taiji-2 satellite; however, because the Taiji-1 satellite has only one satellite, there is no way to test the inter-satellite laser link.
+The relevant unit expected to launch two satellites (Taiji-2) in 2023-2025 to clear obstacles for Taiji-3 satellites, but the target dates were not met, and it is now expected to launch sometime before 2030.